Breaking a Lease in Pittsburgh, Pennsylvania- Know the Laws

 • When Breaking a Lease is Legally Justified in Pennsylvania

-Generally, a tenant who breaks their lease owes rent for the entire lease term.
+Generally, a renter who breaks their lease owes rent for the entire lease term.
 That being said, there are exceptions to this rule.

-Your tenant may have legal cause to break their lease for the following reasons:
+Your renter may have legal cause to break their lease for the following reasons:

 breaking a lease agreement in Pennsylvania